xyproto/zsnes/README.md

 This is a fork of ZSNES that aims to solve this.

-The tree is C11 throughout: no Assembly is left.
-On Linux, `make` produces a 32-bit x86 ELF executable and `make linux64` a 64-bit one.
-On
+All of the old Assembly code has been ported to C11.

 Goals and non-goals:

 * Compiling ZSNES so that it works on 64-bit x86 is a goal (that has been reached).
 * Supporting 32-bit platforms is not a goal, but pull requests are welcome.
-* Porting the Assembly to C to support more platforms and CPUs was a long term goal, and is done.
+* Porting the Assembly to C11 is a goal (that has been reached).
+* Supporting DOS is not a goal.
-* Supporting Windows and DOS are not goals.
+* Supporting Windows is not a goal, but a bonus.
 * Supporting modern Linux distros (and FreeBSD and macOS, if possible) is a goal.
 * To be like an LTS release of ZSNES is a goal.
 * Improving the net-play code is a long term goal.